Working with uDALES facet data in MATLAB¶

 al = obj.assign_prop_to_fac('al');

-The wall type of each facet assigns properties to it which are stored in the factypes
+The wall type of each facet assigns properties to it which are stored in the factypes structure.

 sim.factypes